LSCogill/SatelliteDerived_ET_RSA/A_Evaluate_ETProducts/1_Collate and Process ET time series/README.md

 ## 1.1) Collate field-measured ET
 Field-measured ET from the flux tower field sites come in different formats so certain processing must take place to ensure standardization before performing analyses.

-[conducted in R-studio using R-notebooks]
+** Conducted in R-studio using R-notebooks

 These processing steps include:
 - Date Conversion: converting all date/timestamp fields to the same date format